skycoin/hardware-wallet/README.md

 The skycoin firmware is composed of two parts: the [bootloader](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/bootloader) and the [firmware](https://github.com/skycoin/hardware-wallet/tree/master/tiny-firmware/firmware).

-When pluggin the device in, the bootloader runs first.
-Its only purpose it to check firmware's validity using skycoin signature.
+When plugging the device in, the bootloader runs first.
+Its only purpose it to check firmware's validity using Skycoin signature.

 The firmware is expected to have a header with proper MAGIC number and three signature slots.